-To supplement the foregoing, the mode and manner of Application and submission of Application Forms is illustrated in the following chart.
+To supplement the foregoing, the mode and manner of Application and submission of Application Forms i S illustrated in the following chart.

 Mode of Application To whom the Application Form has to be submitted ASBA Applications i. to the Members of the Syndicate only at the Syndicate ASBA Application Locations; or ii. to the Designated Branches of the SCSBs where the ASBA Account is maintained; or iii. to Trading Members only at the Syndicate ASBA Application Locations.
-Non- ASBA Applications i. to the Members of the Syndicate; orii. to Trading Members.
+Non- ASBA i. to the Members of the Syndicate; or Applications ii. to Trading Members.